mako-framework/docs/03_command_line/02_custom_commands.md

 		}
 	}

-You'll also want to tell your users (or remind yourself) what the command actually does.
-This is easily done using the ```$commandInformation``` property.
+You might also want to tell your users (or remind yourself) what the command actually does.
+This can easily be done using the ```$commandInformation``` property.

 	<?php